Breast Cancer Treatments

 This technique removes the inner breast tissue and nipple, leaving an envelope of skin in place.
 This skin is filled with tissue from other parts of the patient’s body or with an artificial implant during breast reconstruction.

-At City of Hope, we offer several breast reconstruction options to rebuild the shape of the breast after a mastectomy.
+Breast reconstruction procedures rebuild the shape of the breast after a mastectomy.
 Some of these procedures are performed at the same time as the mastectomy, while others are done later.
 Although the breast shape is restored, sensation in the breast and the nipple usually remains limited.
+In most cases, surgeons use a flap of tissue from elsewhere to rebuild the shape of the breast.

 When cancer surgery is combined with plastic surgery, it is called oncoplastic surgery.
 This typically involves reshaping the breast at the same time as the initial surgery.
 In some cases, surgery is performed on a healthy breast so that the shape of both breasts matches.

-In place of reconstruction, some women prefer to wear breast forms inside their bra or attached to their body, while others choose to have a flat chest.
+As an alternative to reconstruction, some women prefer to wear prosthetic breast forms inside their bra or attached to their body, while others choose to have a flat chest.

 Patients who have enough breast skin remaining after a mastectomy may be suited for direct-to-implant breast reconstruction.
 With skin-sparing and nipple-sparing mastectomy techniques gaining popularity, more and more women are good candidates for this approach.
-This procedure allows our surgeons to place a breast implant immediately, avoiding the use of a tissue expander, allowing patients to awaken from their mastectomy with a well-defined breast shape.
+This procedure allows the surgeon to place a breast implant immediately, avoiding the use of a tissue expander, allowing patients to awaken from their mastectomy with a well-defined breast shape.

-Our plastic surgery team offers reconstruction options with either implants or natural tissue to a wide range of breast cancer patients, including:
+The plastic surgery team may offer reconstruction options with either implants or natural tissue to a wide range of breast cancer patients, including:

 - Patients who have had mastectomies in the past